 Cube Incentive Programs

-Several groups are offering incentives to cubes forming during the MCubed 2.0 funding cycle around particular topics.
-Incentives may include additional funding, office space, administrative support, materials, etc. NOTE: These cubes form according to the regular MCubed process but can qualify for supplemental funding from the offices below.
+Several groups offered incentives to cubes formed during the Mcubed 2.0 funding cycle around particular topics.
+Incentives included additional funding, office space, administrative support, materials, etc. NOTE: These cubes formed according to the regular Mcubed process but qualified for supplemental funding from the offices below.
 Take a look at these opportunities!

 Please submit the following to Dr. Patricia Deldin at firstname.lastname@example.org:

 Deadline: April 14, 2016, a week before the posted Mcubed deadline.
 If awardees of these matching funds are NOT cubed, Depression Center Funds will NOT be distributed.

 Attribution: The University of Michigan Depression Center must be recognized on all materials, including PowerPoint slides and journal articles, created as a result of this funding.
 An approved Depression Center logo will be provided to the award recipients.

 Further Information: For any questions or information on the application process, please contact: Patricia Deldin, Ph.D.
 Associate Director, The University of Michigan Depression Center; Email: email@example.com

 Please click here for the full announcement from the Depression Center.

 To help advance work on sustainability topics, the Graham Institute would like to encourage the formation of Mcubed Blocks.
 We define sustainability as encompassing solutions-driven scholarship and practice that seeks to safeguard the planet's life-support systems and enhance quality of life for present and future generations.
 It draws from multiple disciplines of the natural, social, engineering, design, and health sciences; from the professions and humanities; and from practical field experience in business, government, and civil society.